henryZe/toynix/readme/framework.md

 function: env_destroy
 > Free specific environment

-1. set env status as ENV_DYING
+1. set env status as ENV_DYING when running on other core
 2. in next schedule, call env_free
 3. schedule